 The Tri-Faith Commons is located in Omaha, Nebraska, at 132nd Street and Pacific Street.
 When complete, the commons will house a Jewish synagogue, a Christian church, a Muslim mosque, and a shared Tri-Faith Center.
 Each participating group will construct its own place of worship, with walkways leading to a shared common area in the middle of the grounds.

 In August of 2013, Temple Israel was the first building to be completed.
 Their new building has a main sanctuary that seats 900+, a Commons area to encourage community conversation, a social hall and extensive education facilities.
 The American Muslim Institute began construction in 2016, and was completed in May of 2017.
-Countryside Community Church (UCC) broke ground in June of 2017 and anticipates opening their new church on the Tri-Faith Commons in 2018.
+Countryside Community Church (UCC) broke ground in June of 2017 and anticipates opening their new church on the Tri-Faith Commons in early 2019.
 The Tri-Faith Center will be the last building to be constructed, with the Commons completed in 2019.

 The property has an interesting history; it was originally developed in the 1920s as a Jewish country club, at a time when people of the Jewish faith were barred from membership in other Omaha clubs.
 We are proud that—generations later—our places of worship will reside together as a symbol of the relationships of trust, acceptance, and respect that we share.